Kava-Labs/kava/docs/education/hello_kava.md

 // we will leave our response type empty message  MsgCreateGreetResponse { }
 ```
-Now that we have defined how to create a new Greeting lets finish up by setting up our queries to view a specific greeting or all of them.
+Now that we have defined how to create a new Greeting let's finish up by setting up our queries to view a specific greeting or all of them.

+One thing to note here is that any state changing actions are transactions and for that reason we put them in our ```tx.proto``` files, we essentially said we are creating a new state changing message & defined the types for that message in our proto file, we will later add clients to trigger state change, which in our case will be adding a new message to our chain.

 ### Querying Greetings
+Code inside the ```proto/greet/v1beta1/query.proto``` :
 ```
 syntax = "proto3";
 package  kava.greet.v1beta1;